Secrets Management Integration

 2. The administrator has to grant Fabric (client application) with permissions to approach these secrets.

-3. When Fabric opens a connection in order to access the database/resource server via an interface, it examines whether its credentials are defined as reference IDs in the external Secrets Management provider.
-If they are defined as such, Fabric queries the Secrets Management provider for the relevant secrets.
+3. When Fabric opens a connection in order to access the database/resource server via an interface, it examines whether its credentials are defined as reference IDs in an external Secrets Management service.
+If they are defined as such, Fabric queries the Secrets Management service to retrieve the relevant secrets.

-4. The Secrets Management provider decrypts and returns the secrets to Fabric over a secured channel.
+4. The Secrets Management service decrypts and returns the secrets to Fabric over a secured channel.

 5. Fabric uses the secrets as the resource server credentials, as defined in the interface.

 6. Fabric caches the credentials in memory.
-If the connection to a resource server fails due to credentials, Fabric assumes that the credentials were changed, and it accesses the Secrets Management provider again for getting them.
+If the connection to a resource server fails due to credentials, Fabric assumes that the credentials were changed, and therefore accesses the Secrets Management service again for the purpose of retrieving them.

 Using Secrets Management Services